rsdoiel/antenna/going_electric.md

 date: 2025-02-05, from: Inside EVs News

-The economics just don't work right now, he said.
+The economics just don't work right now for the biggest "utility" vehicles, he said.
+But Ford's still pressing on with EVs in other ways.

 <br>